neldivad/neldivad.github.io/blog/2025/02-10-real-function-of-taxes.md

 If people really understood how public spending gets paid back, perhaps they wouldn't be so obsessed with the idea of "free money".
 The issue is that the sematics "public spending" gives people the idea that it is "money spent on the public", so we just ignored all the little things that happen behind the scenes.

-The same "semantic deception" can happen in things like "trust and safety team" [^6] , "conservative and liberal" [^7].
+The same "semantic deception" can happen in things like "trust and safety team" [^6] , "conservative and liberal" [^7], "as a matter of fact" [^8].

 [^6]: Many times whatever they do has nothing to do with trust or safety.

-[^7]: The word conservative artificially signals someone to be close-minded, liberal an open-minded.
+[^7]: The word `conservative` artificially signals someone to be close-minded, `liberal` an open-minded.
 But you find that the signal isn't any reliable.
-People who get manipulated by semantic deception would prefer liberal to conservative.
+People who get manipulated by semantic deception would falsely believe a liberal to be more open-minded than a conservative.

+[^8]: The word "fact" artificially signals the truth or veracity of the statement and is commonly used as a [semantic stopsign](https://www.lesswrong.com/w/semantic-stopsign).

 ---